MaxHalford/eaopt/README.md

     Model        Model

     // Optional fields
-    ParallelEval bool // Whether to evaluate Individuals in parallel or not Migrator     Migrator
+	  ParallelInit bool // Whether to initialize Individuals in parallel or not ParallelEval bool // Whether to evaluate Individuals in parallel or not Migrator     Migrator
     MigFrequency uint // Frequency at which migrations occur